WallStSmart

 Bull Case : KOP

-The strongest argument for KOP centers on Price/Book, P/E Ratio.
-PEG of 1.10 suggests the stock is reasonably priced for its growth.
+The strongest argument for KOP centers on P/E Ratio, Price/Book.

 Bear Case : BHP